colemanyu/colemanyu.github.io/README.md

 - Notice (More content).
 - Gallery and Blog post list on the right.
 - Design a logo for "Colemanian space" in masthead.
-- Add status above notice about what I am doing/interested in.
-- Name with Japanese.